Travel ban starts Thursday

 - Dual nationals

-- Foreign nationals with "bona fide" family, educational or business ties to the US
+- Foreign nationals with "bona fide" family, educational or business tie to the US

-- In addition, the executive order permits the issuance of a visa to, and entry of, someone who would otherwise be excluded on a case-by-case basis at the discretion of DHS and the State Department.
+The executive order also permits the issuance of a visa to anyone who would otherwise be excluded on a case-by-case basis at the discretion of DHS and the State Department.

 Homeland Security spokesperson David Lapan confirmed to CNN that the President's revised executive order "would not affect persons who arrive at our ports of entry with legitimate travel documents."